YaoYinYing/RosettaPy/README.md

     print(f'Best Hit on this run: {best_hit["decoy"]} - {best_hit["score"]}: {pdb_path}')
     ```

-    One can also build a customized anaylizer by re-using the `analyser.df` Dataframe.
+    One can also build a customized analyser by re-using the `analyser.df` Dataframe.

 ## Advanced Usages

-Here is some tips for advanced usages to adjust the workflow to respect to behaviors of some Rosetta workflows and applications.
+Here are some tips for advanced usages to adjust the workflow in respect to behaviors of some Rosetta workflows and applications.

 ### Isolation Mode